taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Creating_an_Azure_Cluster_for_AKS.md

 **To create an Azure cluster for AKS, follow these two steps:**

-1.\ Create cloud credentials and add them to Taikun.
+1.\ Create cloud credentials and add them to Taikun CloudWorks.

 2.\ Create a cluster in the portal.